Oxfordshire Senior Football League

 The Oxfordshire Senior Football League is an association football competition based in Oxfordshire, England.
 The league has three divisions; the Premier Division comprising clubs' first teams, whilst the other two divisions are reserve and development sides.
 The Premier Division is at step 7 of the National League System or level 11 of the overall English football league system.
 The top club is eligible for promotion to the Hellenic League Division One.

-For the 2022–23 season there are 14 clubs competing in the Premier Division, 12 in Division One and 12 in Division Two.
+For the 2025–26 season there are 14 clubs competing in all 5 divisions, except for the third level which has only three.